AbhayKaushik/AbhayKaushik.github.io/_posts/2019-08-09-reading-pym-day1.markdown

    + Learnt about f-strings and why they were included from the talk mentioned in the book.
      The reason was that the previous method of formatting was error-prone, inflexible and cumbersome.

-     We had .format, but code becomes longer, and we are repeating things.
-It will be cumbersome to make small changes, so then f-strings were introduced.
+     We had .format, but code was longer, and we were repeating things.
+It was cumbersome to make small changes, so then f-strings were introduced.

-     Just remove the .format part and then added 'f' before the string (Too easy, isn't it?
-XD)
+     Just remove the .format part and then add 'f' before the string (Too easy, isn't it? :D)

      Also learnt about PEP(Python Enhancement Proposal) from the talk.